dperezmavro/infosec/protostar/protostar_6.md

 0x000caf24 : add ecx, ebx ; ret					# set ecx = ebx
 0x00097193 : mov eax, 0xb ; int 0x80 				# setup the interrupt

+# Closing Thoughts
+* push reg; ret instructions will fuck you up
+* finding where things are loaded in ram can be an ass
+* a debugger will mess you up in weird ways
+* find bad bytes you have to worry about

 [1] - https://stackoverflow.com/a/17775966/1366384
 [2] - https://www.coengoedegebure.com/buffer-overflow-attacks-explained/